 Doctors are generally advised to avoid prescribing medication at dosage intervals that need to be taken during the school day, but, at times, this is unavoidable.
 If your son/daughter has regular medication, please let us know - in the unlikely event that we need to call an ambulance, they will ask if your son/daughter takes any medication.
 We can also watch out for any side-effects, if we are aware that your son/daughter is on medication.

-If your son/daughter needs to take medication during the school day, a care plan will need to be filled in, with dosages and timings.
+If your son/daughter needs to take medication during the school day, a care plan and a Parental Permission to Administer Medicine form will need to be filled in, with dosages and timings.
 We prefer all medication to be held at Student Reception, rather than with the student, for the security and safety of your son/daughter and others.

 Medication, with the exception of over the counter painkillers/decongestants etc should come to the Academy in the prescriber’s original packaging, so that the correct dosage and timing can be recorded.
 We will not allow a student to take prescription only medication unless we have the prescriber’s label, or a copy of, stating their name, and the correct dosage details.

 If you wish your son/daughter to have painkillers in school, these should also be held at student reception, and not with the student - please advise us of the dose you wish your son/daughter to have, new guidance states a dosage of 750mg paracetamol per dose in under 16’s, and advises against the use of aspirin for under 16’s.

 If you wish to discuss this, please contact Mrs Quarmby at Maltby Academy.
 Click here to read the Administration of Medicines and Supporting Students with Medical Needs policies.

 If your son/daughter has a medical appointment during the school day then please inform the Attendance Department of the date and time of the appointment and wherever possible provide written evidence of the appointment in order for your son/daughters absence to be authorised.